 Five Underrated Towns Near Barcelona

-Barcelona might be notoriously overtouristed, but we’ve learned on our recent travels that hotspots are uneven.
-Thanks to social media, people tend to line up for photo ops at certain sites while ignoring others of equal or greater interest nearby.
-Despite the overwhelming crowds in some of Barcelona’s neighborhoods and surrounding areas, a number of noteworthy spots remain untouched by the masses.
+Barcelona might be notoriously overtouristed, but we’ve learned on recent travels that hotspots are uneven.
+People tend to line up for photo ops at certain sites while ignoring others of equal or greater interest nearby.
+Despite the crowds in and around Barcelona, a number of noteworthy places remain untouched by the masses.
 After multiple visits to Catalonia in the last few years, we’ve picked out a few towns which offer serenity along with some of the region’s best architecture, beaches, and natural scenery.
 From Gaudí’s most radical building to a Roman amphitheater overlooking the sea, all are within an easy hour’s train ride from central Barcelona.

 Girona